alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-play-pause-icon.md

 <!--morestart-->

-In this blog post I will describe different techniques to animate icons using `AnimatedVectorDrawable`s.
+In this blog post I will describe different techniques to animate icons using `VectorDrawable`s and `AnimatedVectorDrawable`s.

 <!--more-->

 ## Creating animated icons

-`VectorDrawable`s are made up of four types of elements:

-* **`<vector>`** - The root element of the `VectorDrawable`.
-Defines the intrinsic width and height of the drawable, as well as the width and height of the vector's virtual canvas.
-* **`<group>`** - Defines a group of paths or subgroups plus additional transformation information.
-* **`<path>`** - Defines the paths to be drawn using [SVG path syntax][svg-path-reference].
-Paths will either be filled or stroked.
-* **`<clip-path>`** - Defines a portion of the drawable to be clipped.

-The opportunity to animate all or parts of the image is what we're really interested in right now.
-In this section I'll go over different techniques and properties that are commonly used to construct animated icons.
+TODO(alockwood): figure out what to write here

 ### Drawing `path`s